justjoin-space/free-space-industry-learning-resources/README.md

 # free-space-resources
-A list of free resources to make space industry accessible to everyone.
+A list of free resources to make space industry accessible for everyone.

 ## ☄️ Aggregators
 - [JustJoinSpace](https://justjoin.space) - News Aggregator for Industries of the Future